 Some warnings about eating cheese when pregnant

-- Cheeses are no doubt nutritious, but not all are safe to eat when pregnant as the process of storage, ripening and curing can expose them to the growth of listeria (a bacteria) that might be harmful to the fetus.
-In adults, it might be easier to bear up to listeriosis, but same cannot be said of the mild fetus, and this can be fatal in the short term.
+- Cheeses are no doubt nutritious, but not all are safe to eat when pregnant as the process of storage, ripening, and curing can expose them to the growth of listeria (a bacteria) that might be harmful to the fetus.
+In adults, it might be easier to bear up to listeriosis, but the same cannot be said of the mild fetus, and this can be fatal in the short term.

 - Mold–ripened cheeses like brie, chevre or camembert fall into the class as feta and are not safe for pregnant women.
 When hard cheeses are produced, they are less likely to harbor listeria and the likes of Stilton, and other blue-veiled classes of cheeses are an excellent treat for all.
 They are best eaten after cooking to eliminate all traces of bacteria.